Why this work matters

 Puerto Rico as an early signal

-Puerto Rico’s energy transition is often discussed as an early signal of challenges other regions are beginning to face: climate-driven disasters, aging grids, large-scale federal investment, and debates over centralized versus decentralized energy systems.
+Puerto Rico’s energy system is often treated as an early signal of challenges other regions are beginning to face: climate-driven disasters, aging grids, large-scale federal investment, and unresolved debates over centralized versus decentralized energy systems.

-How these challenges are addressed — and how decisions are tracked and communicated — offers insight into how energy systems may evolve elsewhere under similar pressures.
+How these challenges are handled — and how decisions are tracked, explained, and implemented — offers insight into how energy systems may evolve elsewhere under similar pressures.

 Why sustained tracking and context matter